ColinMaudry/dgfr-csv-metadata/README.md

 #### Quick ones

 - INSEE codes should be treated as strings
+- What `name` do I use if the CSV doesn't have headers? (e.g. BANO)

 #### `name` and `titles` for columns

 Column `name` cannot contain special characters (dot, parenthesis, commas, question mark, etc.). `titles` can.
 But only `name` values are used to make cross-column relationships.

 Solution picked: always add a `name` to columns.
 If the column header in the CSV has characters unallowed in `name`:

 	1. Replace unallowed characters with underscores in `name`
 	2. Add a `titles` property to the column, with the orginal column header from the CSV.

 As a result, only columns with headers that have special characters have a `titles` property.